-There are three types of ischemic strokes.
+There are two types of ischemic strokes.

 - Thrombotic strokes are caused by a blood clot (thrombus) in an artery going to the brain.
 The clot blocks blood flow to part of the brain.
-Blood clots usually form in arteries damaged by arteriosclerosis.
+Blood clots usually form in arteries damaged by plaque.

 - Embolic strokes are caused by a wandering clot (embolus) that’s formed elsewhere (usually in the heart or neck arteries).
-Clots are carried in the bloodstream and clog a blood vessel in or leading to the brain.
+Clots are carried in the bloodstream and block a blood vessel in or leading to the brain.

 When someone has shown symptoms of a stroke or a TIA (transient ischemic attack), a doctor will gather information and make a diagnosis.
 He or she will review the events that have occurred and will:

 - get a CT or MRI scan of the patient

 - study the results of other diagnostic tests that might be needed